Gianluca Vialli: Watford

 Vialli then took up an offer to manage First Division club Watford in 2001–02.
-Despite making wholesale and expensive changes to the playing and coaching staff, the Hertfordshire side finished an unimpressive 14th and Vialli was sacked after one year.
+The club invested in a number of high-profile signings including AC Milan icon Filippo Galli, Ramon Vega, Patrick Blondeau and Pierre Issa, but only finished an unimpressive 14th and Vialli was sacked after one year.
 Following this, he was drawn into a lengthy dispute with the club over the payment of the remainder of his contract.

 International career

 Vialli was a member of Italy's under-21 team for both the 1984 and 1986 UEFA European Under-21 Football Championships where the Azzurrini finished third and second respectively.
 Overall Vialli represented the Italy U21 team 20 times, scoring 11 goals.
 He was also the top scorer in the 1986 Under-21 European Championship, with 4 goals, where Italy lost the final to Spain on penalties.

 In 1985, Vialli made his debut for the Italy senior team in a friendly match against Poland.
-He was included in Italy's squad for the 1986 FIFA World Cup held in Mexico, appearing with an all-shaved head as a substitute in all four of Italy's matches.
+He was included in Italy's squad for the 1986 FIFA World Cup held in Mexico, appearing with an all-shaved head as a substitute in all four of Italy's matches as back-up for Bruno Conti.

 Vialli scored his first goal for Italy in a UEFA Euro 1988 qualifier against Malta in 1986.
 He was included in Italy's squad for the finals of the Euro 1988 competition and scored the winning goal against Spain in the group stage.
 Although Italy were knocked out by the Soviet Union in the semi-final after losing 0–2, Vialli was named in UEFA's team of the tournament.